Mak5er/Downloader-Bot/README.md

 ### Usage

 Once the bot is running, it will start listening for incoming messages and commands from users.

 Commands:

 - /start : Start the conversation with the bot.
 - /setting : Change the bot settings.

-Users can also send feedback and the bot will provide answers.
+- /stats : View bot statistics.
+- /remove_keyboard : Remove reply keyboard.

 ### Telegram Bot Link